NTMC-Community/MatchZoo/README.md

 Here, the DRMM_TKS is a variant of DRMM for short text matching.
 Specifically, the matching histogram is replaced by a top-k maxpooling layer and the remaining part are fixed.

 ### QuoraQP for Classification
-QuoraQP (Quora Question Pairs) is a text matching competition from kaggle, which is to predict whether the provided pairs of question contain have the same meaning.
+QuoraQP (Quora Question Pairs) is a text matching competition from kaggle, which is to predict whether the provided pair of questions have the same meaning.
 We have provided <a href="./data/QuoraQp/run_data.sh">a script</a> to download the dataset, and prepared it into the MatchZoo data format.
 In the <a href="./examples/QuoraQP/config">models directory</a>, there are a number of configurations about each model for QuoraQP dataset.

 Take the MatchPyramid as an example.
 In training phase, you can run
 ```